 To make managing a large number of databases easier, you can assign a category to a data source.
-Categorized data sources appear with the color for the designated category on the bottom left of the data source icon in the bottom of such as after the Test category and for the Production category.
+Categorized data sources appear with the color for the designated category on the bottom left of the data source icon in the bottom of such as a for the Test category and a for the Production category.